2024 Kansas City Chiefs season: Week 18: at Denver Broncos

 On January 4, prior to the game, the Chiefs were delayed from departing Kansas City International Airport due to an airport closure by NOTAM, as a result of Winter Storm Blair producing freezing drizzle on the airfield.
 This delayed their flight to compete against the Broncos on January 5 at Denver.
-The Chiefs had an extremely disappointing game against the Bo Nix-led Denver Broncos, as they were upset and blown out with a shutout loss of 38–nothing.
-With the giant upset blowout loss, the Chiefs ended their season 15–2 and failed to become the first NFL team to win 16 games since the 2007 Patriots.
+The Chiefs had an extremely disappointing game against the Bo Nix-led Denver Broncos, as they were shut out 38–0.
+With the giant loss, the Chiefs ended their season 15–2 and failed to become the first NFL team to win 16 games since the 2007 Patriots.
 Their –36 point differential (outscored 52–16) against the Broncos in their two meetings was their worst since they got outscored 55–12 (for a point differential of –43) in their two meetings, both losses, in 2012.

 As the Chiefs had already clinched the number one seed, they rested the vast majority of their starters for the entire game.
 This was the Chiefs' first shutout loss since 2012, when they were defeated by the Oakland Raiders 15–0 in Week 15.